 - Prosecution/State Grand Jury The South Carolina Constitution designates the Attorney General as the Chief Prosecuting Officer for the State, and along with the sixteen Circuit Solicitors, the Attorney General is responsible for the prosecution of all criminal matters within the South Carolina judicial system.
 The majority of cases prosecuted by the Attorney General are referred by the local Solicitors.
 The Prosecution Division handles a broad range of other criminal matters, including cases involving securities fraud, insurance fraud, financial fraud and environmental crimes.
 Our experienced prosecutors work in partnership with local, state and federal law enforcement agencies in an effort to help fight crime and bring criminals to justice.

 - Violence Against Women The VAWA section of the Attorney General’s office is funded by a grant established through the Department of Justice in conjunction with the federal Violence Against Women Act.
 The office established the S.T.O.P.
 Violence Against Women Program in 1996 with monies the VAWA grant provided.
 Within the program there are two special prosecutors, a program coordinator, and a program assistant.The S.T.O.P. program has several key goals.
 First, it aims to educate law enforcement, judges, victim advocates and prosecutors on criminal domestic violence – its causes, consequences, and most current legislation.
 The VAWA program also participates in or coordinates other public education and awareness events throughout the state.
 Finally, an essential purpose of the program is to provide a prosecutor for CDV cases that would typically lack attorney representation in the summary courts of the state.
-The in-house special prosecutors handle regular dockets in the cities of Columbia, Winnsboro, Cayce, Orangeburg, and the county of Bamberg.
+The in-house special prosecutors handle regular dockets in multiple centralized courts in South Carolina.
 In addition, they prosecute conflict cases from all sixteen judicial circuits.

 - Medicaid Receipt Fraud The Medicaid Recipient Fraud Unit of the South Carolina Attorney General’s Office actively investigates and prosecutes Medicaid beneficiaries suspected of fraud and abuse.
 Specifically, the Medicaid Recipient Fraud Unit tackles cases where Medicaid recipients are alleged to have done the following: